-Characters?
-Why Rasa, whatever do you mean!
-OH HO HO!
-You don't just control ONE person in this game, but FOUR, not including their dog!
-A whole damn family!
-The Warzen family!
+The game focuses entirely on the Warzen (also spelled "Worzen") family, who live just outside of a sprawling dungeon.
 The Warzens are descendants of a great wizard who slew a dragon years ago.
-The dragon, Keela, is going to wake up soon.
+The dragon, Keela (called Deelgios in Japan), is going to wake up soon.
 Time to go on a world spanning quest with tons of sidequests to figure out a way to seal him up again?
-No, time to spend about a year exploring the labyrinth he's sealed in, plotting and finding the stuff you need to KILL HIM.
-No other plot or character development is required.
-This is all you need to know to begin slaughtering/exploring.
+No, time to spend ages exploring the labyrinth he's sealed in, plotting and finding the stuff you need to destroy him.

 The grandparents on the sides, Douel and Jiela, give and receive your password so you can continue with whatever things you've accomplished between sessions.
 The portrait of their ancestor can also be clicked on to access a sound test.
 The rest of the Warzen clan are the ones doing the dirty work.

-On the top left is the father, Xemn, a warrior.
+Xemn is the father and a fierce warrior.
 He can't jump but he can get a Glove that lets him push blocks out of the way.
-Also he throws axes like it was going out of style, effortlessly slaying most enemies in two hits at most.
+Also he throws axes, effortlessly slaying most enemies in two hits at most.

-To his right is his wife, the mother Meyna, a sorceress.
-She can't jump but her magic is rad.
+Meyna, the matriarch, is a wizard.
+She can't jump very well but her magic is excellent.
 She can also equip a bunch of items like the fire rod and a device that lets her "shoot" blocks around, making them ricochet of any enemy/wall/Warzen they come into contact with.

-On the left side is the son Roas, the ranger.
-He's useless, but he's the only one that can wield the sword, the Dragon Slayer.
-No point in using him before you can get that.
+The son is Roas, the ranger.
+He's mostly useless, but he's the only one that can find and wield the sword, the Dragon Slayer, used to finish off the final boss.

-On the bottom is the daughter, Lyll, the elf.
-The best overall character in the game.
-She jumps extremely high AND can use an item that makes her jump even higher, and wield the mattock to break blocks..
+Lyll is the daughter, called an "elf", and the best overall character in the game.
+She jumps extremely high and can use an item that makes her jump even higher, and wield the mattock to break blocks..

 What's the point of Pochi?
 He's a monster, so other monsters ignore him completely, and you can walk right through them without taking damage and even ride on top of them to reach new areas (a totally awesome technique when used with flying monsters).
 He is essential for scouting out new areas without wasting your resources.
 Pochi is a beast with a calm yet determined demeanor when walking around and possesses stern grimace when attacking.
-Also he is clearly related to Bub and Bob of Bubble Bobble fame.
 Pochi is usually a dog's name, but here it's a synonym for something that looks adorable that can also bring the heat whenever there's trouble.

 Plus, all characters can ride on monsters like Pochi, but they take damage bit by bit.
-The technique is still ambitious and essential.
-Gotta watch out, you take falling damage whenever you fall past your natural, unmodified jumping height!
-Pushing blocks works the same way, you can stand on one and push it around in mid-air!
+You have to watch out though, you take falling damage whenever you fall past your natural, unmodified jumping height.
+Pushing blocks works the same way, you can stand on one and push it around in mid-air.
 If you push it "into" yourself you get hurt and look like a chump.
 The game does feel rather glitchy and poorly programmed in spots, which doesn't help.
 The combination of all these of elements come together to make what is probably the most intellectually taxing game on the NES.
 It combines this brain-consuming dungeon with relatively fast moving monsters that you need to reflexes to take out without taking too much damage or use too much magic so you can survive the journey.

 Fortunately your stay in Keela's dungeon is made more pleasant by the soundtrack.
-The tunes are few, but they change depending on where in the dungeon you are, and are compositions from the venerable Yuzo Koshiro, so it doesn't even matter.
-Mieko Ishikawa, who helped Koshiro on Ys, also did some songs.
+The tunes are few, but they change depending on where in the dungeon you are, and are compositions from the venerable Yuzo Koshiro and Ys composer Mieko Ishikawa.

-I honestly don't understand how a kid could get through this game.
+It's honestly baffling understand how a kid could get through this game.
 It's immense and crazy.
 Did anyone anywhere actually beat Legacy of the Wizard when it was new?
-I know I sure as hell didn't.
-I've beaten it years later as I got older, taking on the game without a FAQ or a map is like shaking hands with the devil himself.
+Taking on the game without a FAQ or a map is like shaking hands with the devil himself.
 It's much much more intimidating and taxing than more famous titles like Zelda II or Castlevania II.
-This was the ultimate game to play through piecemeal, constantly meeting with your friends and talking about who got to what part of the dungeon and found what hidden shop/item/gold where.
+This was the ultimate game to play through piecemeal, meeting with your real-life friends and talking about who got to what part of the dungeon and found what hidden shop/item/gold where.

 What an awesome game.

-Dragon Slayer IV: Drasle Family is one of the only early games in the franchise that was never released on the PC88 or 98 series of computers.
+Dragon Slayer IV: Drasle Family is one of the only early games in the franchise that was never released on the PC-88 or 98 series of computers.
 Instead, it was initially released on the MSX and MSX2 platforms.
 The games are mostly the same, though there are some minor differences in the level design.
-The MSX version has crappy looking sprites with transparent colors (a common issue with the system), while MSX2 version has much better looking graphics overall.
-The MSX2 version is also a bit faster, and adds a small intro sequence where the logo breaks out of the bricks, and each member of the family is introduced.
+The MSX version has lesser quality sprites with transparent colors (a common issue with the system), while MSX2 version has much better looking graphics overall.
+The MSX2 version is also a bit faster, and adds a small intro sequence where the logo breaks out of the bricks, as each member of the family is introduced.
 Neither has any scrolling screens, which is also typical of MSX games.

 Maps (Click for bigger pictures)